cpraveen/cpraveen.github.io/comp/spack.md

 grep -v packages: spack_packages.yaml >> $HOME/.spack/packages.yaml
 ```

+You need to choose providers for mpi, blas and lapack in your `packages.yaml` file.
+E.g., choose `[openmpi]` for mpi and `[openblas]` for blas and lapack.

-There are many options for some virtual packages, see e.g.,
+To see all available options for some virtual packages,

 ```shell
 spack providers mpi